Seqi/skyranger-site/readme.md

+# Skyranger

-A character generator for XCOM 2.
+A character generator for XCOM 2, a frontend for the [Skyranger](https://github.com/seqi/skyranger) library.

 Based on an input, it will provide randomly generated soldiers with the given names.